Kong/docs.konghq.com/app/deck/install/github-actions.md

 If you use GitHub Actions to apply your declarative configuration to a running Gateway, you should use [Kong/setup-deck](https://github.com/kong/setup-deck).

-This GitHub Action installs decK on to the GitHub Actions runner using the GitHub tools cache.
+This GitHub Action installs decK on to the GitHub Actions runner using the GitHub tools cache:

 ```yaml
 on: